Aero L-159 ALCA: Two-seat

+L-159B

-L-159BThe L-159B, also known as L-159B Albatros II, is a two-seat version primarily designed for Advanced and Operational/Lead-In Fighter Training.
+The L-159B, also known as L-159B Albatros II, is a two-seat version primarily designed for Advanced and Operational/Lead-In Fighter Training.
 The L-159B configuration can also be tailored to customer specific requirements and adapted to needs of basic training as well as combat missions including air-to-ground, patrol and reconnaissance missions.
 On 23 July 2002, the Czech military signed a letter of intent on acquisition of the first two L-159B aircraft.
 However, due to the budget constraints the trade did not materialize.
 The only prototype has been rebuilt by Aero Vodochody into L-159T2X demonstrator.
 The aircraft's designation was changed on 14 December 2015.

+L-159T1

-L-159T1The L-159T1 is a two-seat trainer derivative used by the Czech and Iraqi Air Force.
+The L-159T1 is a two-seat trainer derivative used by the Czech and Iraqi Air Force.
 All L-159T1s (excluding one newly built L-159T1 for the Iraqi Air Force) are modified L-159A airframes taken from storage.
 Unlike L-159A, they have just one MFD in each cockpit and no radar.
 L-159T1 S/N 6069 made its first flight on 8 March 2007 and the first batch of four aircraft was handed over to the Czech Air Force on 23 November 2007.
 Another two aircraft were delivered in August and December 2010, respectively.
 L-159T1 S/N 6069 was transferred to Aero Vodochody on 30 June 2015 as a part of the Iraqi contract which included handover of four actively used aircraft – three L-159A and one L-159T1 – to the Iraqi Air Force.